The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Design Examples

 The frequency range is 2\,GHz to 1.1\,THz with a 30$^\circ$ low-frequency phase margin.
 The computed lines and their effective phase are shown in Fig.~\ref{fig:5.4}.
 Two methods are used: (i) the optimization method from Subsection~\ref{sec:3a} with the loss function \eqref{eq:3.6} and a $10\,\mu\mathrm{m}$ length standard deviation.
 The maximum line length is set by the 2\,GHz requirement and the 30$^\circ$ phase margin; the number of lines then follows from that maximum length and the 1.1\,THz upper limit. (ii) a Golomb sparse ruler approach subject to the same constraints.

-Fig.~\ref{fig:5.4} shows that 14 lines suffice to cover 2\,GHz to 1.1\,THz with a nearly flat effective phase.
+Fig.~\ref{fig:5.5} shows that 14 lines suffice to cover 2\,GHz to 1.1\,THz with a nearly flat effective phase.
 Because this analysis assumes a generic lossless CPW on an Alumina substrate, a specific geometry that includes conductor loss and dispersion will require fewer lines, since higher effective permittivity at low frequencies and higher loss at high frequencies both reduce the required maximum length and the number of lines.
+While it is difficult to predict the exact reduction quantitatively without specifying a particular geometry, the TFMSL example in Subsection~\ref{sec:5a} demonstrates how accounting for loss and dispersion can reduce both the number of lines and the maximum length.